 The majority of people will have some form of back-up, but whether it is the most up to date is another question!

 If your iOS device holds very important data, you have not made a recent backup and your phone is disabled then a recovery company like Ontrack may be able to help you recover any data that has had to be wiped.
+We offer iphone data recovery software that could help.
 The unfortunate problem is that there are very specific requirements: if it’s a phone it must be below an iPhone 4S, the device must be below iOS 10 and you must know the passcode – which if you are still having a mind blank on what your passcode is, is not an option.